Updated: Nov 29

 Remember to look at the usable space: If you are using banquet rounds, for example, don’t include any space in the room that won’t comfortably fit a round table with chairs.

-event planning gifts.
+event planning guide.

 2. Take advantage of venue-sourcing tools